Joldon/chuck-prisma/README.md

 - **Tailwind CSS**: Implemented for its utility-first approach, making it easy to design the app with speed without sacrificing the maintainability of the styles.
 - **Prisma ORM**: Selected for its powerful database toolkit that facilitates data access with an auto-generated query builder for TypeScript & Node.js.

+## Deployment and Database

+This project is deployed on [Vercel](https://vercel.com), leveraging the platform's seamless integration with Next.js applications for optimal performance and scalability.
+For data management, it utilizes a PostgreSQL database, providing a robust, relational database solution that supports the app's dynamic content and user interactions.

 ## Local Development

 1. **Clone the repository**: `git clone https://github.com/Joldon/chuck-prisma.git`